dulara-dinuli/Dispensary---BackendTest/README.md

 # Simple Booking System for a Dispensary 🏥🔐

 <b>This backend was developed to test the user registration and login module of the system.
-This Server is currently hosted on Vercel.</b>
+This server was previously hosted on Cyclic but is now hosted on Vercel.
+Therefore, the naming of the snapshots may be different. </b>

 Demo Web API to test on Postman:-
 <ul>